guntasrikanth/100_days_of_python/README.md

  - Day 2: [Tip Calculator](https://github.com/guntasrikanth/100_days_of_python/blob/aa627357807e5cd2abff0e5832024101d94e96c1/Day%202%20-%20Tip%20Calculator)

+## Getting Involved

-## Feel free to join me on this journey!
+Feel free to join me on this journey!
 If you're interested, you can:

 - Fork this repository and start your own 100-day challenge.
 - Share your progress and solutions by creating pull requests.

 Let's learn and grow together! 🌱